Skip to content

 Authentication

-Wire supports two authentication methods for MCP clients:
+Wire supports two authentication methods for accessing containers.
+These work the same way for both MCP and REST API requests:

 • OAuth 2.1 — Recommended for individual users and agents running on your computer